The Flavours of France line-up revealed in full

 At the France Show, the Flavours of France stage is always the place to come and capture the best of French lifestyle, from celebrity insights to top chefs cooking live on stage.
 This year’s line-up features a host of France-loving experts, all eager to share what it is that makes France so special, from the beautiful north to the sunny south.

-Award-winning actress and author Celia Imrie has captured her love of the Riviera in two bestselling books.
-Now, join her as she explains why she feels so inspired by the city of Nice and its sunshine-fuelled lifestyle.
 The sweet-toothed shouldn’t miss Eric Lanlard as he recreates some of his magical cakes on stage.
 Ahead of the show, the master patissier to the stars promises some glamorous bakes, plenty of anecdotes and even some baking tips: “I like to entertain,” he says.
 “And the same time I hope the audience goes away with some knowledge too.”